vonmillhausen/sf2000/README.md

 There is not currently any custom firmware (CFW) for the device.
 The stock firmware is currently being investigated; here are some findings from it:

+### Bootloader Bug
+The bootloader on the SF2000 (the bit of code embedded in the devices hardware; it initialises things, and kicks-off loading of the BIOS from `bisrv.asd`) has a bug, which can cause the SF2000 to lock-up with a black screen during boot if the `bios` folder has been messed with.
+Specifically, the bug is triggered when the `bios` folder's FAT table contains a multiple of `4` entries, or a multiple of `4` plus `1`.

+If your device is currently _not_ booting, and you've modified the `bios` folder in any way (e.g., patching a new boot logo, upgrading firmware, etc.), you can attempt to get the SF2000 booting again by creating empty text files inside the `bios` folder, one at a time (this creates new FAT entries, and should get you away from numbers of entries the stock bootloader doesn't like).
+For example, create an empty file in the `bios` folder called "temp1.txt", put the microSD card back in the SF2000, and see if it boots.
+If it still doesn't, add a "temp2.txt" file to the `bios` folder, put the card back in the SF2000 and try booting again, etc..

+Alternatively, `bnister` found the root cause for the bug, and has created a patch which permanently fixes it (no added files required).
+Below are the patching instructions.

+**NOTE: While many people have already reported success with patching their bootloader, and no-one has yet reported any issues with it, this patch should be considered experimental:**

+1. Ensure your SF2000 is in a state where it boots normally when turned on (displays a boot logo, proceeds to the main menu)
+2. Ensure your SF2000's battery is fully charged (having the device power off during the patching process will likely "brick" it, rendering it inoperable)
+3. Power off the SF2000, and remove the microSD card
+4. Connect the microSD card to your computer
+5. Download this zip file: [SF2000_bootloader_bugfix.zip](https://cdn.discordapp.com/attachments/1099465777825972347/1105582470990135316/SF2000_bootloader_bugfix.zip)
+6. Extract the zip file; inside is a folder called `UpdateFirmware`, containing a single file called `Firmware.upk`
+7. Copy the `UpdateFirmware` folder to the root of the microSD card, so that the `UpdateFirmware` folder is in the same place as the `bios` and `roms` folders
+8. Eject the microSD card from your computer, and put it back in the SF2000
+9. Turn the SF2000 on; you should see a message in the lower-left corner of the screen indicating that patching is taking place.
+The process will only last a few seconds
+10. When the patching is complete, you will be taken to the main menu as usual
+11. Power off the SF2000, and remove the microSD card
+12. Connect the microSD card to your computer
+13. Delete the `UpdateFirmware` folder (it's no longer needed)

 ### Button Mappings/Key Bindings
-`osaka#9664` discovered that the OS supports loading game-specific key bindings from `.kmp` files, stored in the `save` folder for each system and named after a game's ROM file (e.g., `/FC/save/Game Name.EXT.kmp`).
+`bnister` discovered that the OS supports loading game-specific key bindings from `.kmp` files, stored in the `save` folder for each system and named after a game's ROM file (e.g., `/FC/save/Game Name.EXT.kmp`).
 They also discovered where in the `bisrv.asd` file the default mappings for each emulator are stored.
-Working with this information, `notv37#4200` worked out what bits related to what buttons for each emulator.
+Working with this information, `notv37` worked out what bits related to what buttons for each emulator.
 Using both their findings, we now have a tool which can be used to update both the global button mappings for the emulators, as well as create per-ROM mappings - you can [find this tool here](https://vonmillhausen.github.io/sf2000/tools/buttonMappingChanger.htm).

 Note that the game-specific key bindings function have been removed from the May 15th firmware onwards.